PowerFeather/powerfeather-docs/docs/sdk/usage-notes.md

 ### Charger safety defaults

-- In the 2.x API, high-level `Mainboard` voltage APIs use `float` volts.
-Current APIs use `float` milliamps.
+- In the 2.x API, high-level `Mainboard` voltage APIs use `float` values in volts.
+Current APIs use `float` values in milliamperes.
 - For example, code that passed `4600` mV to `setSupplyMaintainVoltage()` in 1.x should pass `4.6f` in 2.x.

 - Battery temperature-fault protection is disabled by default.